 At DOT Operating Authority we will be happy to help you get an MC Number and any other type of authority your company needs.
 Our team is always here to assist you with all kinds of DOT matters, such as getting a USDOT Number, registration, insurance, and many others.

 If you are activating your MC Number, you need to file a BOC – 3 form and insurance filings with the FMCSA.
-Only after both will be on file with the FMCSA, they will process the Operating Authority application and activate your MC Number in 3-4 weeks.
+Only after both are on file with the FMCSA will they process the Operating Authority application and activate your MC Number within 3-4 weeks.

 With DOT Operating Authority it will be simple for you to comply with the FMCSA regulations in every way.
 You can check up on the status of your application by calling our office.
 Our representatives will always provide you with updates and all the information you need.
 Our work is fast and professional, and all your DOT matters will be taken care of.